Tutti

 Photo by Laura Mitulla

-To minimize reflections when shooting photos of reflective products, try shooting at an angle to the reflection and using a polarising filter on your lens.
+To minimise reflections when shooting photos of reflective products, try shooting at an angle to the reflection and using a polarising filter on your lens.
 You can also use a reflector or a diffuser to soften the light and reduce reflections.
 In your photo editing software, use the clone stamp or healing brush to remove any distracting reflections or blemishes from your photos.

 To show what's inside transparent products, try shooting from an angle that allows you to see through the product.
 You can do this by using a lightbox or a lighting kit to help illuminate the inside of the product.
 In your photo editing software, use the clone stamp or healing brush to remove any blemishes or distractions from the inside of the product.